dseguy/clearPHP/rules/no-reserved-keywords.md

 In this example, `Null` is used as a class name, allowing `$var = new Null();`. `PHP` will compile and run such code.
 However, readability is decreased.

+`Null` is not a PHP reserved keyword per se, but, just like `true` and `false`, it may just be considered as one.

+Constants and variables will easily bear keyword names, and not interfere with compilation.
+They may still confuse the reader.

 ## Rule Details

 This rule is aimed at eliminating the use of `PHP` keywords and reserved words as literal keys.
 As such, it warns whenever a structure is named with a `PHP` keyword.
 Literals are OK, as long as they are not used to manipulate a compiled structure.